Smell the roses

 SCFE has no known cause.
 It can occur after an accident, such as a fall, or develop gradually.
 Risk factors include:

 Signs & symptoms

-- Hip, thigh or groin pain
+- Pain in the knee, hip, thigh or groin

 - Decreased or painful hip motion

 - An outward turn to the affected leg while standing

 To diagnose SCFE, your child's care provider will take X-rays of the pelvis and thigh area.